JuliaReach/LazySets.jl/docs/src/lib/approximations.md

 # Approximations

-This section of the manual describes the Cartesian decomposition algorithms and the approximation of high-dimensional convex sets using projections.
+This section of the manual describes the Cartesian decomposition algorithms and the approximation of high-dimensional sets using projections.

 ```@contents
 Pages = ["approximations.md"]